 The key difference between the two lies within the rack mounting options.
 The GLX-D Digital Wireless Systems are not rack mountable, so there’s no official way to mount multiple systems in one rack.

-, rack mount receiver systems, remote antennas and accessories that make expanding your set up easier.
-This is why they are far more suited to the like of church PA systems, schools, auditoriums, theatres and musical acts in need of multiple wireless systems.
+The GLX-D Advanced Digital Wireless system has been designed for rack mounting and can be expanded with Frequency Managers, rack mount receiver systems, remote antennas, and other accessories that make expanding your set up easier.
+This is why they are far more suited to the like of church PA systems, schools, auditoriums, theatres, and musical acts in need of multiple wireless systems.

-Here’s the major technical differences between the Shure GLXD & Shure GLXD Advanced wireless microphone systems.
+Here’s the major technical differences between the Shure GLX-D & Shure GLX-D Advanced wireless microphone systems.

 Maximum Simultaneous Systems Under Typical Conditions

-- GLX-D Advanced: 2.4 GHz
+GLX-D Advanced: 9

 Maximum Simultaneous Systems Under Optimal Conditions

-- GLX-D Advanced: 9
+GLX-D Advanced: 11

 Maximum Operating Range Under Optimal Conditions

-- GLX-D Advanced:
+GLX-D / GLX-D Advanced:

 Transmitter DC Power